-- Educate yourself about your consumer rights: Yes!
-FTC has several publications designed to educate consumers about consumer rights.
-You must be aware that harassing, unnecessary phone calls, threats, and abusive language are illegal.
-However, there are several other ways to verify that your debt has been paid without going through the extra steps.
+It is important to educate yourself about your consumer rights.
+The Federal Trade Commission (FTC) provides various publications that explain your rights as a consumer.
+You should be aware that harassing phone calls, threats, and abusive language are illegal.
+Additionally, there are several ways to verify that your debt has been paid without going through extra steps.

-- Call the original creditor: Ask your original creditor if they have sold your unpaid debt to any debt collection agency or a debt buyer.
-Furthermore, call the debt buyer and ask the same question to them.
-Repeat this process until you get to the right agency that has the legal right to collect on your account.
+The first step in handling debt collection calls is to reach out to your original creditor.
+Ask if they have sold your unpaid debt to a debt collection agency or a debt buyer.
+If so, get in touch with the debt buyer and ask the same question.
+Repeat this process until you reach the right agency that has the legal right to collect on your account.

-- Make sure you keep records and copies: There is no consensus on how long documents should be kept.
-Some experts say keep them as long as you keep your tax documents.
-If a question arises about your debt, you will have documentation that you paid your account to the rightful agency or debt owner.
+It is important to keep records and copies of any agreements or payments made in regards to debt collection.
+Some experts recommend keeping them for as long as you keep your tax documents.
+This way, if there are any questions about your debt, you will have documentation to prove that you paid your account to the rightful agency or debt owner.

-- Get the payment in writing: Any agreements for making debt collection payments should be confirmed in writing.
-It should be signed by a representative of the debt collector before sending in any payments.
-This avoids misunderstandings about the amounts to be paid or time period to make payments.
+Any agreements for making debt collection payments should be confirmed in writing and signed by a representative of the debt collector before sending any payments.
+This will help avoid misunderstandings about the amounts to be paid and the time frame for making payments.

-- Certified mail: Letters can be lost in the mail.
-Most experts advise sending all correspondence with debt collectors through a certified mail.
-Some also suggest getting a return receipt as proof that your letter was received.
+Letters can get lost in the mail, so it is advised to send all correspondence with debt collectors through certified mail.
+Some experts also suggest getting a return receipt as proof that your letter was received.